GeneralProducts/day-of-code/_posts/2018-10-12-using-own-data.md

 {% endhighlight  %}

 > <span class="content__learn-more">Troubleshooting</span>
-* For coaches: If you see messages like `lib/adaptors/onix/v3/reference/product.rb:134: syntax error, unexpected '.' ..urrency_code}']/PriceAmount")&.content`, your delegate is using an old version of Ruby which doesn't support the safe navigation `&.`.
+* For coaches: If you see messages like `lib/ adaptors/ onix/ v3/ reference/ product.rb:134: syntax error, unexpected '.' ..urrency_code}']/ PriceAmount")&.content`, your delegate is using an old version of Ruby which doesn't support the safe navigation `&.`.
 Try `rvm use ruby-2.5.5`

 Now refresh your browser window and you'll see your own books being used.